rekapap/student-directory/README.md

 # Student Directory #
-MAkers Academy first precourse project
+Makers Academy first precourse project

 ## How to use ##
 Run the `directory.rb` file.